-America’s National Churchill Museum to Temporarily Close Effective Sunday, March 15
+America’s National Churchill Museum Temporarily Closed

 Founded in 1851, Westminster College is a private liberal arts college in Fulton, MO.
 Located on the Westminster campus, the Church of St. Mary the Virgin, Aldermanbury, is part of America’s National Churchill Museum, which recently celebrated its 50th anniversary.
 The Church and Museum commemorate Winston’s Churchill’s famous “Iron Curtain” speech, delivered on campus in 1946.
 To learn more about Westminster College, visit the College’s site here.